-Lashing of vehicles should always comply with local regulations/laws.

-It is recommended to follow manufacturers' guidelines for lashing.

-It suggested as additional reference to use the VDI (German Association of Engineers) Directive 2700ff part 8.1 and 8.2.

-Three point lashing straps with strap control in combination with wheel chocks must be used.
-Lashing has to proceed as follows:

-- Insert the first hook vertically into one of the track/deck perforations. - Lay the lashing with strap control radially over the tyre. - Insert the second hook vertically into one of the track/deck perforations. - Brace the third hook at an angle to the wheel and tighten the strap using a ratchet.
+- Lashing of vehicles should always comply with local regulations/laws.
+It is recommended to follow manufacturers' guidelines for lashing. - It suggested as additional reference to use the VDI (German Association of Engineers) Directive 2700ff part 8.1 and 8.2. - Three point lashing straps with strap control in combination with wheel chocks must be used. - Lashing has to proceed as follows: - Insert the first hook vertically into one of the track/deck perforations. - o Lay the lashing with strap control radially over the tyre. - o Insert the second hook vertically into one of the track/deck perforations. - Brace the third hook at an angle to the wheel and tighten the strap using a ratchet. - Make sure the lashing belt is properly placed not to damage the brake lead and/or sensor.